-We are delighted to announce the last three Fellows who will join the college in the Autumn.
+We’re pleased to announce the last three Fellows who will join the college in the Autumn.

 Biology: Professor Geraldine Wright